taborrr/qbio_proj/README.md

    The **Vequintavirus** genus is closely related to:
    - *Escherichia phage vB_EcoM_11B_SA_NWU* (Accession no: OR062527.1)

    These results suggest the 7 phage species probably diverged from MRCAs within these respective genus.
-The refined visualization approach significantly improves the efficiency and pleasure of taxonomic classification at the genus level.
+We hope this project deomstrated the pleasure of innovating genomics-based taxonomic classification and offered another fascinating glimpse at the rapidly evolving genomes of viruses.